- 1. Create a warming and inviting glow with candles

 'I love to use colors that really represent nature at this time of year – terracotta to represent the best trees for fall color and bright blue to represent the crisp, sunny morning sky we often have.
 It's a fabulous contrast,' says Lucy Searle, Editor in Chief, Homes & Gardens.
 'This table setting by designer Birdie Fortescue is a perfect example.'

-5. Warm up hard floors with layering on floors
+7. Warm up hard floors with cozy rugs

 If you can only add one item to your fall decor ideas, an area room rug is an excellent choice.